 A qualitative response comes from an open text question, and is something you can use to gain insight into why people behave a certain way or hold a particular belief.
 A good customer profiling survey will contain a mix of both question types so you get both hard stats and the ‘human’ context around them.

 Once your consumer profiling survey is complete, you can start exploring the data.
 With Attest, you can have results back in just a day or two, and straight away you’ll be able to see how people have answered, as the data is visualised in easy-to-understand bar charts.
-But the true insight in customer profiling lies in ability to cut the data by different demographics and behavioural traits, which on the Attest platform is simple to achieve through using the interactive filters.
+But the true insight in creating an ideal customer profile lies in ability to cut the data by different demographics and behavioural traits, which on the Attest platform is simple to achieve through using the interactive filters.

 You might find interesting differences among your core target audience when you play around with demographics like region, education level or household income.
 You can also filter by response to see how that influences respondents’ answers to other questions.
 For example, perhaps in one question you asked ‘on average, how many items of make-up do you purchase per year.’
 Meanwhile, in another question, you’ve asked respondents which stores they usually buy from or which beauty magazines they read?